thebuidl-grid/starknode-kit/README.md

-## `stacknode-kit` CLI Documentation
+## `starknode-kit` CLI Documentation

-**Stacknode** is a command-line tool to help developers and node operators easily set up, manage, and maintain Ethereum and StarkNet nodes.
+**Starknode** is a command-line tool to help developers and node operators easily set up, manage, and maintain Ethereum and StarkNet nodes.

 ---